 Professional Nurse Advocate (PNA)

-How can a PNA support you in practice?
+How can a Professional Nurse Advocate support you in practice?

 The role supports staff through a continuous improvement process that builds personal and professional clinical leadership and supports professional revalidation.
 The PNA also supports by: